ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/CustomizingTheSampleContract.md

-#Customize the Trade Lane Sample Contract for Hyperledger
+#Customize the Trade Lane or other IoT Sample Contract for Hyperledger
 ##Prerequisite
 Please read the document [Hyperledger Contracts Introduction to Best Practices and Patterns](./HyperledgerContractsIntroBestPracticesPatterns.md) before reading this document as it helps to have an understanding of the flow that is intended for the sample contract before adding new features.
 ## Introduction